TABLE OF CONTENTS

 An evaluation is done during the account underwriting process.
 This process assesses whether your business is at high risk for fraud, chargebacks, and/or obligation defaults.

-If your business is classified as a high-risk merchant account, it may lead to higher processing rates and audits on your account.
+If your business is classified as high-risk, it may lead to higher processing rates and audits on your account.
 While there are some industries that are considered high risk (like timeshares, bail bonds, and multi-level marketing companies), most businesses don’t meet this relatively high threshold for high risk.

 If PayPal classifies your business as high risk, they close your PayPal account entirely.
 For this reason, you will want to consider a dedicated high-risk merchant account to meet your business’s specific needs.